India Gives Up Attempt To Retrieve Body Of U.S. Missionary Killed By Isolated Tribe

 Authorities have announced that they have decided to abort the mission to recover the body of John Allen Chau, the American missionary killed by an isolated island tribe in India, reports the Guardian.

-He added that there were concerns that a clash between outsiders and the Sentinelese could cause the island tribe to become more protective of their territory and disrupt the peace between them and the Indian government.
+He added that there were concerns that a clash between outsiders and the Sentinelese could cause the island tribe to become more protective of their territory, and disrupt the peace between them and the Indian government.
 He commented further that the U.S. embassy in Delhi is also reportedly on board with the decision to end retrieval efforts, specifying, “they understand the situation and are not pressing us.”

 The tribe has consistently resisted contact with outsiders for over 30,000 years, leading to a policy issued by the Indian government that the community should be left alone.